-Even though the Android system provides common functionalities for the sensors' management within applications, through the Android Sensor Framework (depicted throughout Section 3.1.4), each device presents a different combination of chips which results into slightly changing sensors' acquisitions.
-For this reason, we have to develop strategies to standardize results even though inputs data exhibit heterogeneous characteristics.
+Even though the Android system provides common functionalities for the sensors' management within applications through the Android Sensor Framework (depicted throughout Section 3.1.4), each device presents a different combination of chips, which results into slightly changing sensors' acquisitions.
+For this reason, we introduced strategies to standardize results even though inputs data exhibit heterogeneous characteristics.

-In particular recent devices, such as the Huawei Nexus 6P, mount sensors characterized by an high sampling rate frequencies within the order of KHz[31].
-Computations of accelerometer, gyroscope and magnetometer's data coming from this type of devices is not trivial due to the high quantity of rows produced during the acquisition.
-The Android Sensor Framework records the most recent event's occurrence into the a dedicated buffer, that will be definitely written down into the MEP_MOTION_INFO file as soon as the system frees the necessary resources to perform the task.
+In particular recent devices, such as the Huawei Nexus 6P, mount sensors characterized by an high sampling rate frequencies in the order of KHz[31].
+Computations of accelerometer, gyroscope, and magnetometer's data coming from this type of devices is not trivial due to the high quantity of rows produced during the acquisition.
+The Android Sensor Framework records the most recent event occurrence into the a dedicated buffer, that will be definitely written down into the MEP_MOTION_INFO file as soon as the system frees the necessary resources to perform the task.
 The system writes samples row by row marking them with the precise instant, i.e., the timestamp, in which the code function occurs identifying the sensors' evolution during time.

-Devices characterized by an high frequencies fill the buffer with a huge number of records that could assume the same temporal marker at the moment of writing into the MEP_MOTION_INFO file.
+Devices characterized by an high frequencies fill the buffer with a huge number of records which could also assume the same temporal marker at the moment of writing into the MEP_MOTION_INFO file.
 In other words, this causes two or more samples to assume coincident timestamp.
 This is an undesired situation which may lead to computational problems.

-A proper "down-sample" operation takes the situation to a more reasonable for the algorithm, so that it can handle more easily sensors' data, avoiding errors at the moment to reconstruct the paths.
+A proper "down-sample" operation takes the situation back to a more reasonable one for the algorithm, so that it can handle more easily sensors'